MY VIEW FROM THE COCKPIT

 Going back to medical school after life-in-the-fast-lane was not easy.
 But I stayed with it.
 When I finished medical school, I graduated with the same honors that I won in the F-105 Thunderchief.
 The Attitude was re-born in medicine.

-I specialized and became a pediatrician and went into practice in Albuquerque, New Mexico.
-But I am a man who likes doing things with my hands, so I went back to school again for a second specialty and became a surgeon.
-Then I went to London and Sydney, Australia doing international fellowships to become a surgical specialist in children and adult’s sinuses and airway problems.
+I specialized and became a pediatrician and went into military practice in Albuquerque, New Mexico.
+But I am a man who likes doing things with my hands, so I went back for another residency for Ear, Nose and Throat and became a surgeon.
+Then I accomplished three fellowships in London, Denver and Sydney, Australia to become a Pediatric Head & Neck surgeon and with subspecialty expertise in sinus surgery for adults and children.
+I studied under some of the finest surgeon professors available.

 Self-motivation permeated every thing I did.
 I had a history of a fiery temper.
 I was so self-focused that when things didn’t go my way, the result was anger.
 I am embarrassed to tell you that my children were afraid of their father.